aciobanusebi/mle-inpainting/README.md

 1. If you want to train a model and save a model to your Google Drive account, go to "Train" and follow the instructions from there.

 **2. If you want to inpaint an image, go to "Test" and follow the instructions from there.**

-**Observation**: Be sure that there is a "bugSwap" global variable (optionally set to True) if you use one of my models and that there is no "bugSwap" variable if you train your own.
-This affects the "Matrix Normal Channels (Faster), k=1" model's results.

-**Link to my trained models + 10 test images for CelebA-HQ** (the archive is downloaded implicitly when needed if you use the notebook): https://drive.google.com/file/d/1Rr0AMwE9jN57EPc8LABRDqaSwDdMjy3d/view?usp=sharing

-**Link only to the 10 test images for CelebA-HQ**: https://drive.google.com/file/d/1YzldvLWTaaB_C_ware7vYv2zTvSBL8HW/view?usp=sharing